oernster/3D-printing-info/moonraker/trident-temps/README.md

 ## 7) Add a scene.

-## Add a browser source and call it something like 'QidiTemps'
+## Add a browser source and call it something like 'VoronTridentTemps'

 ## In the browser source untick local file and define the URL as 127.0.0.1:5001